aimerson/HPyC/README.md

 # HPyC
 Python package for submitting/managing HPC jobs.
+Currently works to manage jobs with PBS and SLURM schedulers.
+(SLURM module still in beta.)

 # Download and installation
 Steps to download and install the package: